 To adhere to the correct grounds for divorce and file or petition for divorce, you and your husband or wife will need to:

 - have been married for at least a year (two years in Northern Ireland)

 - have a marriage that is legally recognised in the UK

 - show that your relationship has ‘irretrievably’ (permanently) broken down

 - meet specific rules about how long you have lived in the country

-The divorce will be quicker and cheaper if you agree the ‘facts’ that you’re going to use When you apply for a divorce, you must show there are good reasons (known as supporting ‘facts’ to show ‘grounds’) for ending your marriage.
+The divorce will be quicker and cheaper if you agree the ‘facts’ that you’re going to use.
+When you apply for a divorce, you must show there are good reasons (known as supporting ‘facts’ to show grounds for divorce) for ending your marriage.

 If you are the person starting the divorce process (known as the ‘petitioner’) you must decide which ‘facts’ apply to you and you want to use.